 More Than a Mix: The Unseen Formulation Details

-What you see on the label is just the headline act.
-The supporting cast is critical:
+What's on the label is the headline act.
+The supporting cast matters just as much:

 - Carrier Systems: Enzymes are blended with carriers for handling.
-This blend must be flawlessly consistent so every single gummy gets the exact same dose.
+This blend has to be flawlessly consistent so every single gummy gets the exact same dose.
 Inconsistency here is a fatal flaw.

 The True Test: Proving Potency, Not Just Presence